Tengrom/Python_nmap/README.md

-# Python_nmap
+# Python nmap

-Scripts has been  write to provide clear report, without needed to parser or formating it after scan finished.
-Script also improve realiabity by devided it for the scan phases and some other additional  functions.
+Scripts has been write to provide clear report, without needed to parser or formatting it after scan finished.
+Script also improve reliability  by scan phases and some other additional functions.

 List of scripts:
 1.	cisco_SIE_Scan.py - Discovery Cisco Smart Installer vulnerability and gathering SNMP info from vulnerable device
-2. SMB_info_scanner.py - Discovery device with open 445 and 139 ports and gathering OS and SMB protocols info
+2. SMB_info_scanner.py - Discovery devices with open 445 and 139 ports and gathering OS and SMB protocols info
-3. Network_share_scanner.py - Discovery device with open 445 and 139 ports listing all shares on device and listing max 10 files from each dscovered share
+3. Network_share_scanner.py - Discovery device with open 445 and 139 ports listing all shares on device and listing max 10 files from each discovered share

 =========================

-Script: cisco_SIE_Scan.py
+Script #1 : cisco_SIE_Scan.py

-1. Global scans of interesting port
+1. Scanning for open interesting port
-2. Rescaning when there are probility of missing packets
+2. Rescanning when there are probability of missing packets
 3. Checking if switch is vulnerable using Talos Cisco code :https://github.com/Cisco-Talos/smi_check
 4. Gathering more information about device when port is opened and device is vulnerable.